 Always busy and buzzing with a menu inspired by regular ‘mood trips’ to Italy.
 Try the penne salsiccia or spaghetti with pork sausage.

-Tasca de Sol
+Tasca de Sol (now closed)

 A great Portuguese restaurant with a lovely view of the shimmering Westdene Dam.
 Recommended are the prawns or peri-peri chicken.